MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 Get-ChildItem: Cannot find path 'C:\NoRealDirectory' because it does not exist.
 ```

-This example shows how an error appears when the value os `$ErrorView` is the default,
+This example shows how an error appears when the value of `$ErrorView` is the default,
 **ConciseView**. `Script.ps1` is run and throws an error from `Get-Item` statement.

 ```powershell